Interpolation can hurt robust generalization even when there is no noise: Introduction

-In Section~\ref{sec:setting} we formally define the setting that we use throughout our analysis.
-We then first present precise asymptotic expressions for the robust risk for linear regression in Section~\ref{sec:linreg} that explicitly explains robust overfitting for linear regression.
-Furthermore, in Section~\ref{sec:logreg}, we consider classification with logistic regression and derive asymptotic results for the robust risk that predict that the robust max-$\ell_2$-margin solution is inferior to regularized and other non-interpolating estimators.
+In Section~\ref{sec:setting}, we formally define the setting that we use throughout our analysis.
+We then first present precise asymptotic expressions for the robust risk for linear regression in Section~\ref{sec:linreg} that explicitly explain robust overfitting.
+Furthermore, in Section~\ref{sec:logreg}, we consider classification with logistic regression and derive asymptotic results.